Best Mattresses for Sex

 What Types of Mattresses Are Available?

 There are five main mattress types that are on the market.
+Take a look at what defines them and their individual qualities:

 Foam mattresses use layered foams to achieve a particular level of responsiveness and firmness.
 Typically, there is a thicker layer of support foam at the bottom of the mattress with thinner layers of softer, more supportive foams, such as memory foam, in the comfort layer.
 When a person puts pressure on the foam, it compresses in response.